nischal-hp/Data-Structures-in-Python/Sort Algorithms/sortAlgorithms.md

 Space : O(1), or O(n) depending on implementation.

 It is only used for smaller list sorting, due to large time complexity.
 But the implementation is simple in Python.

+## Quick Sort : Divide and Conquer
+Here, we choose a pivot element first.
+All elements to the left of pivot should be lesser than it.
+All elements to the right of it, should be greater than it.
+Once pivot is in the right position, it will be sorted.
+Pick a different pivot in the left subarray and recursively repeat the steps until all elements are sorted.
+Same goes with the right subarray.

+Hence, by using partitioning technique we esentially divide the array into two; and thus follow the divide and conquer approach.
+There are 2 types of partitioning techniques:
+1) Hoare Partition - British Scientist who invented Quick Sort.
+The original method.
+2) Lomuto Partition

+# Hoare Partition
+Any element can be chosen as the pivot element.
+Lets choose the left most element as pivot element.
+Two pointers are then used, start pointer - element next to pivot element. end pointer - last element of array.
+Start with start pointer, keep incrementing it until we find an element which is greater than pivot element.
+Stop once we find.
+Then start decrementing the end pointer, until we find an element which is lesser than pivot element. if both conditions are satisfied, swap elements at start and end pointer locations.
+Continue the process from the same locations; dont reset the pointers.
+We stop the process when end crosses over the start pointer.
+At this step, swap the pivot element with the end element.
+Now we will see that all elements to left of pivot are less than it, and all elements to right of pivot are greater than it.

+# Lomuto Partition
+Choose last element as pivot element.
+Then we start p index(partition index) from the first.
+We go on iterating until we find an element which is greater than pivot.
+Stop at this place.
+Now start an i index which starts from p index, and goes on incrementing until we find a value which is less than or equal to the value of pivot.
+Now swap the 2 elements.
+Continue incrementing p index till the end of array.
+By the end of it, we would have the pivot element at the right position.

+Average Time: O(nlogn)
+Worst case : O(n^2), when the array is already sorted

+## Merge Sort
+This works on Divide and Conquer approach.
+The underlying working is based on merging two sorted arrays into a single sorted array.
+Take the first element of two sorted arrays.
+Compare them and put the lowest out of them in the new sorted array.
+Increment the counter in the array which had the lowest element.
+Keep repeating the process until we are done with all the elements in both the arrays.

+Since array with single element is sorted.
+The first step is to divide the unsorted array into single element arrays.
+Next we go on combining two at a time, to go on building the sorted array.

+We can create another array to store the sorted elements.
+But a more efficient way would be to use the original array and modify it in-place.

+Time Complexity : O(nlogn)

+This is used by Tim Sort, which is the default sort we get with python.
+Tim Sort is a hybrid sort algorithm which uses a combination of Merge Sort and Insertion Sort, to work well with the real world data.